ricardocervo/BookNBlock/README.md

    - The API's date control is day-based.
 For example, if a user checks in today and checks out tomorrow (a one-night stay), only today's date will be considered occupied in the backend.

 6. **Pre-existing User and Property Registration**:
    - It is assumed that the User and Property registration system already exists (potentially in another service).
 Therefore, this part was not implemented in the current system.
-A class named `DBPopulator` populates some properties with their owners/managers when the application starts, providing sufficient data to test the main functionalities of the API.
+A class named `DBPopulator` populates some **Properties** with their **owners/managers** when the application starts, providing sufficient data to test the main functionalities of the API.

 # Booking API Documentation